Child Headed Families In Low Income Communities: The Unsung Heroes

 A non-profit making organization that works with children from vulnerable communities, Vision HIV/AIDS says many young girls in low-income communities endure the burden of taking-up parental responsibilities; some walk long distances in search of firewood for resell to raise money to feed their siblings.

 “These children are heroes/ heroines who have accomplished a lot by simply dropping their plans for a better future, assuming parental roles.”

-“We have been working towards building a vocational training centre that supports young children from vulnerable households.
-We have sought to provide skills training such as carpentry, dressmaking, welding, hairdressing skills so that the youths are trained with self- help projects.
+“We have been working towards building a vocational training center that supports young children from vulnerable households.
+We have sought to provide skills training such as carpentry, dressmaking, welding, hair-dressing skills so that the youths are trained with self- help projects.
 However, as a result of the coronavirus, funding to complete the project has been slowed down,” Mbabvu said.